Diffuse and Localized Functional Dysconnectivity in Schizophrenia: a Bootstrapped Top-Down Approach: Methods

-\paragraph{Statistical Tests and Robustness Assessment} Mann–Whitney tests (MW) were performed to assess statistically significant differences in the global indexes between the two groups.
+The density is a measure of sparsity of the network.
+It is the ratio between the number of actual connections and the maximum number of possible connections.
+A small-world network is a structure in which most nodes are not neighbors of one another.
+Conversely, the neighbors of any given node are likely to be neighbors of each other, resulting in an easy access by most nodes to every other node with a small number of steps.
+Small-world networks associate short path length and high clustering coefficient. \paragraph{Statistical Tests and Robustness Assessment} Mann-Whitney tests (MW) were performed to assess statistically significant differences in the global indexes between the two groups.
 Because of the dimensions of the sample (\#HC = 15; \#SZ = 12), the intrinsic uncertainty given by the non-stationarity of the data \cite{Hutchison2013Dynamic} and the possible presence of spurious connections due to the limitations in the fMRI processing \cite{Leonardi2015On}, which can significantly affect the results, the reliability of significant group differences was also tested.
 First, bootstrap hypothesis testing (BOOT) was performed on all global indexes and compared to MW testing.
 BOOT allows for a better estimation of the null distribution of network measures, providing confidence intervals to evaluate the uncertainty of the statistics and more robust abnormalities detection \cite{Efron1993introduction}.
-The procedure to test bootstrap hypothesis was the following: The procedure to test bootstrap hypothesis was the following: \begin{enumerate} \item Calculation of the test statistic $\hat{\theta}=|\tilde{x}-\tilde{y}|$, given $x_1,\ldots,x_N$ a random sample from distribution $F$ with median $\tilde{x}$ and $y_1,\ldots,y_N$ another independent random sample from distribution $G$ with median $\tilde{y}$. \item Bootstrapping: extraction of $B$ sets of random samples $x^*$ (size $N$) and $y^*$ (size $M$) with replacement from $x$ and $y$, respectively. \item Calculation of the test statistic $\hat{\theta}^*_b=|\tilde{x}^*_b-\tilde{y}^*_b|$ for each resample. \item These $B$ resampled test statistics are then made into a null distribution by $\hat{\theta}'_b=\hat{\theta}^*_b-\hat{\theta}$. \item Estimate of the p-value as
+The procedure to test bootstrap hypothesis was the following: